 - Allow to cool in the pan and then refrigerate until cold.

-- Using foil as handles, remove from the and and cut into bars.
+- Using foil as handles, remove from the pan and cut into bars.

 - Drizzle with caramel sauce.